ZhurbeyArtem/oksima/front/README.md

 # React + Vite

-if you wanna visit registration page for manager just add to your url in registration page '/manager'
+if you wanna visit registration page for manager  '/manager'